Furyton/my-little-notes/posts/UML-04.md

 approx error has nothing to do with how you train with the dataset. if your hypothesis space is well enough (or large enough), it will be small

 est error is on the opposite.
-It really depends on the learner, sample size so on. it's similar to the $\epsilon$ in the definition of agnostic PAC learnability. if your h space is too large (too complicated), then it will need more samples to decrease the est error.
+It really depends on the learner, sample size so on.
+It's similar to the $\epsilon$ in the definition of agnostic PAC learnability.
+If your h space is too large (too complicated), then it will need more samples to decrease the est error.

-so, large $|H|$ will reduce approx error but it may be hard to have a small est error (overfitting), with high probability a tr set will cause a bad generalization ability
+so, large $|H|$ will reduce approx error, but it may be hard to have a small est error (overfitting), with a high probability a tr set will cause a bad generalization ability

-on the contrary, small $|H|$ indeed will give us small est error, but will cause large approx error (underfitting)
+on the contrary, small $|H|$ indeed will give us a small est error but will cause a large approximate error (underfitting)